Shri-2006/ai-chatbot/README.md

 ## Features

-- **30+ AI models** — Claude, GPT, Gemini, DeepSeek, and Qwen; grouped by provider in a scrollable dropdown
+- **48 AI models across 10 providers** — Claude, GPT, Gemini, DeepSeek, Qwen, Amazon Nova, Mistral, Meta, Cohere, and Perplexity Sonar; grouped by provider in a scrollable dropdown
 - **Persistent chat history** — conversations saved to Supabase and synced across all devices and browsers
 - **Multi-user authentication** — sign up and log in with email and password
 - **Conversation memory** — three modes per conversation: